rapilodev/racalmas/install/INSTALL.md

 ccAdmin
 shug!3Lu

-If you need to reset the default admin account run

-    update calcms_users set pass='$2a$08$oLiwMC1vYD8ZzfjKdpTG3OBFAXbiKslWIe0w005ysdxO0kE/A/12G', salt='oLiwMC1vYD8ZzfjKdpTG3O' where name='ccAdmin';

 # inject calcms into your website

 calcms uses a copy of your web page as a template to have the same layout as your web site.